English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 lie.

-The golf ball, included in this picture and most of
+golf ball, included in this picture and most of the following ones,

-which of such balls performed best as for distance
+which of such balls performed best in terms of distance or flight

-consists of an ash wooden shaft.
-The head is made of iron and has two faces.
+crosse consists of an ash wooden shaft.
+The head is made of iron and

-the hands.
-In street crosse, players use heavy, crude-looking wooden crosses
+street crosse, players use heavy, crude-looking wooden crosses with a

 crosses.
 Some players make use of golf putters or midget golf clubs.